- Nursing Program

 - International Nursing Program

 Preparing for a Career in Nursing

-As a nursing student at A-B you’ll study in the modern, well-planned Myers Hall of Health Sciences, where spacious classrooms, a well-equipped skills lab and a new human patient simulation lab provide the latest tools for nursing instruction.
+As a nursing student at ABU you’ll study in the modern, well-planned Myers Hall of Health Sciences, where spacious classrooms, a well-equipped skills lab and a new human patient simulation lab provide the latest tools for nursing instruction.

 Clinical experiences for application of your classroom studies will begin in the sophomore year.
 These clinical experiences place you in a variety of settings, always a small group, with a high level of personal attention from the instructor.
 Clinicals are conducted in hospitals in Morgantown, Clarksburg, Elkins, and Weston.
 In addition, extended care facilities are used for basic skills experiences, and community agencies in Barbour and surrounding counties are used for community nursing, home health, school nursing, and hospice experience.

-A-B graduates are also found in major hospitals throughout the United States, including Duke University Medical Center, West Virginia University Hospitals, Allegheny General Hospital, Children’s Hospital in Pittsburgh, and University of Virginia Medical Center.
+ABU graduates are also found in major hospitals throughout the United States, including Duke University Medical Center, West Virginia University Hospitals, Allegheny General Hospital, Children’s Hospital in Pittsburgh, and University of Virginia Medical Center.
 In addition, graduates are employed in the armed services and a variety of community-based health agencies.

 The current focus in health care reform, including the demands of gerontology, managed care and community-based health care, has highlighted the unique contributions that nurses can provide.
-The nursing curriculum at A-B prepares nurses to meet these unique challenges.
-At A-B your professors will be men and women of high academic and moral standing who are committed to making a difference in the lives of the students they serve as well as to the advancement of their professions.
+The nursing curriculum at ABU prepares nurses to meet these unique challenges.
+At ABU your professors will be men and women of high academic and moral standing who are committed to making a difference in the lives of the students they serve as well as to the advancement of their professions.

 Accreditation Commission for Education in Nursing

 State of West Virginia Board of Examaniers for Registered Professional Nurses